-NOTE: There is a special application and specific deadlines for the different tracks within this degree.
+NOTE: There is a special application, entrance exam, and selection process for the different pathways within this degree, including specific deadlines.
 Students must be accepted into the program.
 Completion of prerequisite courses does not guarantee admission.

-The Traditional Registered Nursing (RN) and the LPN/LVN to RN Transition programs meet the minimum requirements for approval by the Arkansas State Board of Nursing (ASBN) and the Arkansas Department of Higher Education (ADHE).
+The Traditional Registered Nursing (RN) and the LPN to RN Transition programs meet the minimum requirements for approval by the Arkansas State Board of Nursing (ASBN) and the Arkansas Department of Higher Education (ADHE).
 Both degree tracks offer excellent educational opportunities while preparing the graduate to sit for the NCLEX-RN national examination.

 Graduates of the program receive an Associate of Applied Science degree which prepares them to take the NCLEX-RN.
 Due to the strenuous nature of the nursing curriculum, BRTC reserves the right to determine eligibility of any student to enroll or continue in the nursing program.
-Eligibility is determined by the faculty's evaluation of the student's ability to perform the tasks and responsibilities of a Registered Nurse and to complete the clinical and course objectives.
+Eligibility to progress in the program is determined by the faculty's evaluation of the student's ability to perform the tasks and responsibilities of a Registered Nurse and to complete the clinical and course objectives.
 These abilities are re-evaluated during and after each course.

 ASBN requires a criminal background check for all graduates applying for licensure.
 Graduating from a nursing program does not ensure ASBN's approval to take the licensure examination.

-Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules.
-You will be required to sign a statement, before beginning the nursing program, that states you have read and understand ACA §17-3-102, §17-87-302 and §17-87-312 and the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.
-Access annotated code at the links below:
+Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act.
+Each applicant to the program is required to sign a statement, before beginning the nursing program, that states they have read and understand the Arkansas Nurse Practice Act A.C.A. §17-3-102 and A.C.A.§17-87-312.
+These annotated codes include the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license.
+Access to the current annotated codes are located at the at the link below: